A Survey of OAM-Encoded High-Dimensional Quantum Key Distribution: Foundations, Experiments, and Recent Trends: Introduction

 The evolution of quantum cryptography began with the idea of conjugate coding proposed by Stephen Wiesner in the late 1960s and later formalized by Bennett and Brassard in the seminal BB84 protocol (1984) and Ekert’s E91 entanglement-based protocol (1991) \cite{wiesner1983conjugate,BB84,ekert1991quantum}.
 The BB84 scheme demonstrated secure key exchange using single photons and measurement-induced disturbance to reveal eavesdropping, while E91 employed entangled photon pairs to ensure security through quantum nonlocal correlations.
 These milestones established the foundation of QKD, where information is encoded in a \emph{two-dimensional Hilbert space} and each detected photon contributes at most one bit of secret key.
 In practice, however, channel attenuation and noise lower the detection rate and introduce errors, reducing the achievable secret key rate (SKR), which represents the effective key yield \cite{cerf2002security}.
 To overcome this limitation, researchers have explored \emph{higher-dimensional Hilbert spaces}, which increase the information per detected quantum and enhance the achievable SKR \cite{cerf2002security,bechmann2000quantum}.

 High-dimensional QKD (HD-QKD) extends this idea by encoding information in a Hilbert space of dimension $d > 2$, allowing each photon to carry up to $\log_2 d$ bits \cite{cerf2002security}.
 Higher dimensionality not only increases the SKR but also improves error tolerance: for the same SKR, HD-QKD can tolerate higher quantum bit error rates (QBER) than conventional two-dimensional protocols \cite{shor2000simple}.
-This robustness is especially valuable in noisy, imperfect real-world channels \cite{erhard2018twisted}.
-For example, in a two-dimensional BB84 scheme, achieving a non-zero SKR requires the QBER to remain below 11.0\% for $d = 2$, while the tolerable threshold increases to 18.9\% for $d = 4$ and 24.0\% for $d = 8$ \cite{cerf2002security}, offering a clear advantage for practical deployment.
+This robustness is especially valuable in noisy \cite{patra2024dimensional}, imperfect real-world channels \cite{erhard2018twisted}.
+For example, under security analyses against coherent attacks with one-way secret-key distillation, achieving a non-zero SKR requires that the QBER remains below 18.93\% for $d = 2$, while the corresponding sufficient security threshold increases to 24.70\% for $d = 4$ \cite{cerf2002security}, indicating the advantage of higher-dimensional encoding.

 The core purpose of QKD lies in its intrinsic ability to detect eavesdropping.
 Any attempt to intercept the key perturbs the transmitted quantum states and increases the QBER, as dictated by the information-disturbance principle \cite{fuchs1998information}.
 Once eavesdropping is detected, the corresponding data are discarded to preserve key secrecy.
 In HD-QKD, this disturbance grows with dimension $d$, making eavesdropping more readily detectable \cite{cerf2002security,portmann2022security}.
 Consequently, HD-QKD not only provides greater key capacity but also enhanced security, as eavesdropping-induced errors become more distinguishable, offering resilience against loss, noise, and channel attacks \cite{scarani2005quantum}.